Hidden Moir\'e Topology of Low-Symmetry Weyl Surfaces

-The surface orientation was verified by X-ray diffraction (XRD), which confirms the high-quality exposure of the (103) plane (Fig.~\ref{1}d; see Methods for sample preparation).
-Fermi surface map at 150 eV reveals a striking contrast between uneven (Fig.~\ref{1}e) and well-defined (Fig.~\ref{1}f) regions of the (103) surface.
-On the well-defined area, the Fermi surface is dominated by sharp surface states that respect the periodicity of the SBZ (purple lines), see Section 1 and 2 in Supplementary Materials for details.
-Closer inspection, however, uncovers an additional modulation with a smaller period (green lines), hinting at a more subtle structure.
-On the uneven region, by contrast, the suppression of coherent surface states\cite{CLi_arxiv2024_OTjernberg} exposes bulk-derived features whose periodicity does not match the SBZ.
-Thus, the paradox of non-commensurability between surface and bulk states is not merely a theoretical construct but is directly observed in experiment on the (103) surface.
-This raises a central question: if Weyl points follow the bulk BZ periodicity while surface Fermi arcs follow the SBZ, does BBC break down on low-symmetry surfaces?
+The intrinsic incommensurability revealed by geometric projection motivates direct experimental verification on an atomically defined (103) surface.
+The surface orientation was confirmed by X-ray diffraction (XRD), which verifies the high-quality exposure of the (103) plane (Fig.~\ref{1}d; see Methods for sample preparation).
+Fermi-surface maps acquired at 150 eV further highlight the crucial role of surface quality: uneven regions (Fig.~\ref{1}e) show diffuse features dominated by bulk states, whereas well-defined terraces (Fig.~\ref{1}f) exhibit sharp surface states that follow the periodicity of the surface Brillouin zone (SBZ, purple lines).
+A closer inspection, however, reveals an additional modulation with a smaller period (green lines), indicating a more subtle reconstruction.
+On the uneven region, the suppression of coherent surface states\cite{CLi_PNAS2025_OTjernberg} exposes bulk-like bands whose periodicity does not coincide with that of the SBZ.
+These observations demonstrate that the mismatch between bulk and surface periodicities is not merely a geometric construct but a directly observable phenomenon on the (103) surface.
+This raises a central question: if Weyl points follow the bulk BZ periodicity while surface Fermi arcs adhere to the SBZ, does the BBC break down on low-symmetry surfaces?

 To understand the nature of the electronic states on the (103) surface and answer the above question, we performed systematic ARPES measurements combined with bulk DFT calculations.
 The 3D bulk Fermi surface from DFT is shown in Fig.~\ref{2}a, while Fig.~\ref{2}b illustrates the (103) surface orientation and its perpendicular cross-section in momentum space.
 Calculated bulk Fermi surface slices along the [103] direction (k$_{\perp}$) and perpendicular to the (103) surface (cyan plane in Fig.~\ref{2}b) are presented in Figs.~\ref{2}c and~\ref{2}d, serving as theoretical benchmarks.